stlrda/redb-api/README.md

 The information provided by the city is not the most consistant at this time and this is especially true for parcel addresses.
 For example were you to search for /redb/parcel/address?AddressInput=10140%20LOOKAWAY%20**DRIVE**&Current=True you would get no results.
 It is an address within the database but is is associated with a legal entity rather than a parcel.
 To a person it is obvious these should be the same address but to the database they are distinct which makes searching by address less reliable than using legal_id or parcel_id.

 ## /redb/legal_entity/name
-This endpoint returns json of lists which contain information about legal entities within the database based on a name.<br><br>
+This endpoint returns json which contain information about legal entities within the database based on a name.<br><br>
 The name endpoint requires a single input for a get request.<br>
 - {NameInput: str} - Input the legal_entity_name that you want to search the database for<br>